pixelzery/pixelzery.github.io/projects/_drafts/2018-09-22-answerbot-cs.md

 For every grouping of the terms, we also want to consider all the different ways of ordering them too.
 E.g: `[["country"], ["home"]]` should be considered as well as `[["home"], ["country"]]`.

 This is done using the standard-library `itertools`‘s `permutation` function.
+[View code](https://github.com/makurell/AnswerBot/blob/master/answerbot.py#L204).

 # Searching